DokunCodes/mini-crm/README.md

 # CRM app
-This is a simple Laravel / Vuejs CRM app
+This is a Laravel / Vuejs CRM app

 # Downloading the app
-Open up a terminal on your machine, navigate to a directory of your choice clone the repo
+Open up a terminal on your machine, navigate to a directory of your choice and clone the repo